ethglobal/ethsanfrancisco-bounties/README.md

 #### 2.1) Form your team

 Teambuilding will happen at ETH San Francisco.
-If you don't already have one you'll be able to find plenty of awesome developers, designers, and other talented folks to work with!
+If you don't already have one you'll be able to find plenty of awesome developers, designers, and other talented folks to work with! **To make prize distribution easier, please try to create a Github organization for your team.**

 #### 2.2) Keep calm, and don't start coding yet!